drainganggtb/web-scraping-challenge/README.md

 # web-scraping-challenge
-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page
+In this assignment, a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page was created.

 Many programs were utilized in order to scrape and render outputs, like **Flask**, **MongoDB**, **Jupyter Notebook**, **Python**, **Pandas**, **HTML/CSS**, **BeautifulSoup**, and **Splinter**.
 ![marsimg](https://geneticliteracyproject.org/wp-content/uploads/2017/11/mars-2.jpg)